R1nge/Suika/Assets/Readme.md

 ////Redo UI
 ////Change selected button color

-////Android move then drop
+////Android move then drop (Is it even persists?)
-////FIX can't continue game
+////Game over deletes the save
+////But return to main menu save the data again

 Other:
 ////Change songs